CheViana/network-calls-stats/tutorial.md

 - in forever loop, executes two HTTP requests using `requests` Python library
 - reports request time and request exceptions to Telegraf

-Here's request execution time plotted on dashboard:
+Here's request execution time plotted on the dashboard:
 ![Request execution time plot](tutorial-images/example-0-request-time-results.png)

 Full code of Example 0 can be found in [example-0-requests-send-stats.py](https://github.com/CheViana/network-calls-stats/blob/master/example-0-requests-send-stats.py).

-High-level execution flow can be followed from `main` part of program:
+High-level execution flow can be followed from `main` part of the program:
 ```
 if __name__ == '__main__':
     while True: